 After spending 2 months in the hospital, Janet was given the all clear as all activity suddenly stopped and she returned home where nothing further happened.
 An exorcism was performed on the house by a local priest.
 There seem to be conflicting reports about further activity in the home.
 In my initial research, it seemed that there was no really any evidence of further hauntings.
 After the movie came out, I suddenly read a lot of reports of people experiencing moving objects, knocks and bangs and apparently not know the house was the place of the infamous Enfield hauntng.
 Kind of seems a little suspicious to me!
 The girls themselves went on to live seemingly normal lives, but were always known as the girls behind the Enfield haunting.
 In later years, Margaret didn't want to revisit this time in her life as it was just after the time her father passed away and was thought to be a very distressful time in their lives.
 This is why it was somewhat confusing that her and Janet were involved in the promotion of the Conjuring 2 movie.
 What was even more confusing was the staged emotional reunion between Janet and Margaret with Lorraine Warren.
 She spent less than a day with the girls and they are having an emotional reunion on camera to promote the movie?
 Seems a bit off doesn't it?

-So there are some key elements that lead me to believe that this case was a hoax.
+For me, besides not being presdent, there are some key elements that lead me to believe that this case was a hoax.
 A lot of the answers present themselves in a 1977/1978 short documentary that aired in London interviewing the girls.
 The video is below.
 There are a few key things to look for:

 a) When Janet is asked about the house being haunted, she laughs and says 'It's not haunted'.
 Margaret's response is a whispering 'Shut Up' in the childish tone when you don't want an adult to know what you are saying is not true.